On-campus technology disruption due to maintenance.

 UNCP and NCSU have developed an agreement establishing the first-ever UNC System Veterinary Education Access Scholars (UNC-SVEA) Program, set to begin in the fall of 2017.
 The program allows for two students, plus one alternate, from each first-year class entering the NC State College of Veterinary Medicine to be selected from the UNCP Department of Biology.
 All UNC-SVEA Scholar students will be required to complete all academic requirements for a Bachelor of Science Degree in Biology at UNCP, as well as meet all academic requirements for admission to NCSU’s College of Veterinary Medicine.

 UNCP and Tuskegee University have established a Pre-Veterinary Medicine Scholars Program to be implemented fall 2017.
 This program will serve as a pipeline to prepare and inspire talented UNCP undergraduate students who wish to pursue a career in veterinary medicine.
-Under this MOU, each year two qualified UNCP students from the Department of Biology will be guaranteed acceptance in the Tuskegee School of Veterinary Medicine.
-For more information, contact HCAP at 910.521.6673 or hcap@uncp.edu.
+Under this MOU, each year, two qualified UNCP students from the Department of Biology will be guaranteed acceptance into the Tuskegee School of Veterinary Medicine.